 Strategies for Diagnosing Co-Occurring Bipolar Disorder and Alcohol Addiction

-Separating symptom from disorder is the biggest hurdle in successfully diagnosing co-occurring bipolar disorder and alcohol addiction.
+Separating symptoms from disorder is the biggest hurdle in successfully diagnosing co-occurring bipolar disorder and alcohol addiction.
 The Behavioral Health Evolution explains,

 Learning to differentiate among these is essential in the assessment process.
 For the patient, learning the difference is essential to the treatment and recovery process.